astridx/meinblog/content/posts/joomla/48joomla-paket-alles-zusammen.en.md

 2. create a ZIP file for each extension.

+> How do you create an installable zip file for each extension?
+If you have worked through this tutorial, then you have all the files.
+If you don't want to create the files yourself, you can find them all in Branch 42 of the sample files repository, which is this link [codeberg.org/astrid/j4examplecode/src/branch/t42](https://codeberg.org/astrid/j4examplecode/src/branch/t42).
+You can download the contents of this branch 42 as a zip file.
+However, it is not an installation zip.
+You have to create it yourself for each extension separately.
+Basically, you can copy the files for each extension into a directory and pack them together with the packing programme of your choice.
+The folder structure should remain the same.
+Only the installation XML file and a possible installation script must be copied into the root directory of the zip file, if they are not already stored there.

 3. create a ZIP that contains all ZIP files and the files of this chapter.

 4. install the ZIP created in point 3 in Joomla.